The million-dollar question on the election’s eve: Who is left to vote?

 And in Florida, where 1.35 million mail ballots had not yet been returned, Republican consultant Rick Wilson estimated that voters planning to cast ballots in person accounted for about half of those.

 In some states, however, it is more difficult for voters to change how they cast their ballots.
-In South Carolina, where about 35,000 mail-in ballots had not been returned by Monday afternoon, anyone who requested and received one in the state will not allowed to vote in person Tuesday.
+In South Carolina, where about 35,000 mail-in ballots had not been returned by Monday afternoon, anyone who requested and received one will not allowed to vote in person Tuesday.
 Those South Carolinians must instead return their mail-in ballots by 7 p.m. or cast a provisional ballot if they attest to never receiving their ballot in the mail.

 The year of the vote: How Americans surmounted a pandemic and dizzying rule changes so their voices would be heard

 Strategists from both parties said it was likely that more Republicans than Democrats got cold feet about voting by mail after months of attacks from Trump, who claimed without evidence that it would invite fraud.
-Polls also indicated that a majority of Republicans planned to vote on Election Day, whereas a majority of Democrats said they planned to vote early, either by mail or in person.
+Polls have also indicated that a majority of Republicans planned to vote on Election Day, whereas most Democrats said they planned to vote early, either by mail or in person.

 In the states that track voters by party registration, early-voting data reflected an advantage for Democrats, although in some states, notably Florida, that advantage had narrowed dramatically by the time early voting ended Sunday.